-- their Advisor as long as the Advisor is available and eligible.
+- An Advisor may be present with their advisee for all meetings at which the party is entitled to be present, including intake meetings, investigation interviews, and all meetings related to theresolution process, if they so choose.
+The parties may select whomever they wish to serve as their Advisor as long as the Advisor is available and eligible.
 Advisors should help the parties prepare for each meeting and are expected to advise ethically, with integrity, and in good faith. - The parties may also seek guidance from other individuals (support person/advocate) who are not designated as their Advisor for emotional support.
 A support person or advocate, however, who is not identified as the party's "Advisor" may not attend or participate in the University's investigation and resolution process. - For parties who are entitled to union representation, the unionized employee may have their union representative accompany them to serve as their Advisor of choice.
-Witnesses are not otherwise permitted to have union representation or Advisors in interviews or at a hearing. - The University cannot guarantee equal Advisory rights; that is, if one party selects an Advisor who is an attorney, but the other party does not or cannot afford an attorney, the University is not obligated to provide an attorney. - The Director of Equal Opportunity and Title IX Coordinator will offer to assign a University Process Advisor for any party, if the party does not have an Advisor.
+Witnesses are nototherwise permitted to have union representation or Advisors in interviews or at a hearing. - The University cannot guarantee equal Advisory rights; that is, if one party selects an Advisorwho is an attorney, but the other party does not or cannot afford an attorney, the University is not obligated to provide an attorney. - The Director of Equal Opportunity and Title IX Coordinator will offer to assign a University Process Advisor for any party if the party does not have an Advisor.
 The University Process Advisor will be trained by the University and be familiar with the University's resolution process. - A University Process Advisor will also be appointed if the party's Advisor will not conduct questioning.
-The assigned University Process Advisor will conduct cross-examination and will do so thoroughly, regardless of the participation or non-participation of the advised party in the hearing itself.
+The assigned University Process Advisor will conduct cross-examination and will doso thoroughly, regardless of the participation or non-participation of the advised party in the hearing itself.
 Extensive questioning of the parties and witnesses may also be conducted by the Equity Hearing Panel during the hearing.